braunbearded/hacking-handbook/general/1-checklist.md

     - virtual hosts
     - generate wordlist with cewl
 - check for sqli/nosqli
+- does the site contains any relevant infos (e.g. domains) -> use this for registing users or any other functionality
 - check vhost
 - check ssl
 - read files via iframe: <iframe src='/root/.ssh/id_rsa'>